zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 "$INSTALL_DIR/scripts/bigBench showTimes
 ```

 * zipQueryLogs: generates a zip file of all logs in the logs directory.
-Is run by the driver after each complete benchmark run.
+It is run by the driver after each complete benchmark run.
 Subsequent runs override the old log files.
 A zip archive is created to save them before being overwritten.
 ```
 "$INSTALL_DIR/scripts/bigBench zipQueryLogs
 ```